PEM-Humboldt/biomodelos-sdm/README.md

 ### Dependencies and files

 Dependencies to install, choose the version depending on your operating system and version.
-For example, a windows 10 terminal with more than 4 gigabytes on memory RAM almost always has a 64 bit version of that version.
+For example, a windows 10 terminal with more than 4 gigabytes on memory RAM almost always has a 64 bit version of windows.
 Surf on the web in case of more information.

 * [R](https://cran.r-project.org/mirrors.html)
 * [RStudio](https://www.rstudio.com/products/rstudio/download/#download)
 * [Rtools](https://cran.r-project.org/bin/windows/Rtools/)
 * [Java Development Kit](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)
 * [Maxent](https://drive.google.com/file/d/1a-0QPZyqk9DFWEm7rSreBTYiuTJDgABR/view)
-* [Biomodelos 2 repositiry](https://github.com/cmunozr/16kproject_IAVH) update to the permanent repository
+* [BioModelos 2 repositiry](https://github.com/cmunozr/16kproject_IAVH) update to the permanent repository

 ### Libraries
 Libraries required and their versions